-Aregal Basadi/Parshwanatha Basadi – This is a brick and mortar structure found besides the lotus pond at Jinanathapura.
-It was constructed during early period of 12th century A.D. by Hiri-Aechimayya son of Barma and the brother’s son of Gangaraja and Banganabbe.
+Aregal Basadi/Parshwanatha Basadi – This is a brick and mortar structure found beside the lotus pond at Jinanathapura.
+It was constructed during the early period of 12th century A.D. by Hiri-Aechimayya son of Barma and the brother’s son of Gangaraja and Banganabbe.
 He was a pious Jain and is known to have constructed many Jain temples across Karnataka.
-Among these the temple built at Koppala (an erstwhile Jain heritage centre formerly known as Kopanachala) is in its ruins and is fully demolished.
+Among these, the temple built at Koppala (an erstwhile Jain heritage center formerly known as Kopanachala) is in its ruins and is fully demolished.
 The Shanthinatha Basadi found on the Chandragiri hillock was also built by him.
-He attained Samadhi after taking a sanyasa diksha.
-An inscription mentions about a memorial stone (Nishadi Kallu) erected in his honour by his wife and mother.
+He attained Samadhi after taking a sannyasa diksha.
+An inscription mentions a memorial stone (Nishadi Kallu) erected in his honour by his wife and mother.

-The temple has a mukha mantapa, navaranga – with 10 pillars, antarala and garbagriha.
+The temple has a Mukha mantapa, navaranga – with 10 pillars, antarala, and garbagriha.
 The garbagriha enshrines a five feet high white coloured marble idol of Lord Parshwanatha in Padmasana.
-This 19th century idol replaced the original image when it was damaged.
-In the antarala is found a gandhakuti (an arch like rectangular formation around the door leading to the Garbagriha with cells all around.
+This 19th-century idol replaced the original image when it was damaged.
+In the antarala is found a gandhakuti (an arch-like rectangular formation around the door leading to the Garbagriha with cells all around.
 Small Jain idols will be placed in these cells.) flanked by Dharanendra Yaksha and Padmavathi Yakshi.
 On the right side of the navaranga are installed the Nagashilpa idols.
 An ancient inscription can be found on the right of the temple.
-Thought the temple is not significant from the architectural point of view but it is important since the history of construction of Jinanathapura begins from the period of this temples construction.
+Thought the temple is not significant from the architectural point of view but it is important since the history of the construction of Jinanathapura begins from the period of the construction of this temple.

 Shantinath Basadi/Shantishwara Basadi – This temple is found on the north western side of Jinanathapura.
 This is one of the ornate of all the Hoysala Basadi’s in Karnataka except that it is devoid of the pinnacle.
 This temple was built around 1200 A.D. by Recha?a a general under the Hoysala king Vira Ballala II.
 The temple is known for its star shaped foundation (a typical feature of Hoysalan temples), round bell-shaped pillars, elaborate doorways ceilings (bhuvaneshwari), niches in the hall and the fine craftsmanship.